learn how to arm knit a gorgeous chunky knit throw with the design twins!

 My suggestion is don’t do what I did and try to ignore the mistake and keep going.
 Instead you should go backwards and take out the stitches from that row until you can start fresh at the beginning of a row.
 I was so panicked that I would lose everything and wouldn’t know how/where to start again that I just kept going.
 The result is that I have a “boo-boo” in the middle which is pretty noticeable.
 I didn’t realize that you could go back to the beginning of the row to re-group.
 Now I know.

-6. How tightly should you knit my chunky knit blanket?
+6. How tightly should you knit my arm knit blanket?

-I hope that reading through our experience has helped you understand what to expect if you decide to tackle this process as a first-timer.
+I hope that reading through our experience has helped you understand what to expect if you decide to tackle this process as a first timer.
 Even if you don’t have any prior knitting experience (like Janine and me) you shouldn’t let that stop you.
-And for under $70 you can own your own chunky knit blanket/throw and feel proud to say that you made it.
+And for under $70 you can own your own chunky yarn blanket/throw and feel proud to say that you made it.

 I am so grateful to my sweet and fearless friend Janine who invited me to tackle this fun project with her.
 Without her encouragement I never would have discovered arm knitting as a great affordable option.

-If you want more help getting started head on over to Janine’s blog post Arm Knitting: No Knitting Experience Required.
+If you want more help getting started head on over to Janine’s beginner’s arm knitting blog post.
 Her chunky knit throw turned out absolutely beautiful.

 Thank you for visiting.
 Please let me know if you have more questions or comment below to share your experiences.

-If you’re ready for the next step check out my second Arm Knitting Experience HERE where I share our discount coupon for merino wool and additional pointers to make sure your chunky knit arm knitting projects turn out amazing every time.
+If you’re ready for the next step check out my second arm knitting experience where I share our discount coupon for merino wool and additional pointers to make sure your chunky knit arm knitting projects turn out amazing every time.

 And lastly, GOOD LUCK!